Sakshibajaj03/Cards-and-Smoke-Shop/README.md

 A professional, fully-featured e-commerce website with admin panel for managing products, brands, flavors, and images.

+## 🚀 Portability - Copy to Any PC

+This website is designed to be **completely portable**.
+Simply copy the entire folder to any Windows PC and it will work exactly the same way with all your data, images, and settings preserved.

+### What's Included for Portability:
+- ✅ **Embedded Images**: All product and slider images are embedded as base64 in the code
+- ✅ **Automatic Data Initialization**: All store data initializes automatically on first load
+- ✅ **localStorage Persistence**: Settings, products, brands, and cart data persist locally
+- ✅ **No External Dependencies**: Everything works offline without internet connection
+- ✅ **Cross-PC Compatibility**: Works identically on any Windows computer

+### How to Transfer to Another PC:
+1. Copy the entire `Website - Copy` folder
+2. Paste it anywhere on the new computer
+3. Open `index.html` in any web browser
+4. All your products, images, settings, and data will be there!

+### Excel Import for Bulk Data Entry:
+Use the admin panel's Excel import feature to quickly add hundreds of products with brands and flavors automatically created.

 ## Features

 ### Customer Features